-But it's still important to inform the breakdown service if you are pregnant or if you have children with you, so they can prioritise based on the full facts.
+But it's still important to inform the breakdown service if you're pregnant or if you have children with you, so they can prioritise based on the full facts.

-Wherever you break down, if you think you are in real danger it's important to call the police immediately, for your own safety and for that of other road users'.
+Wherever you break down, if you think you're in real danger it's important to call the police immediately, for your own safety and for that of other road users.

 Failing to keep your car properly maintained could invalidate your breakdown cover and even your car insurance, leaving you left out in the cold in more ways than one.

 Taking simple steps can minimise the risk of breaking down in the first place, and give you the confidence to cope if it does happen.